fommil/fpmortals/manuscript/complete.md

 2.  annotations for user preferences
 3.  default values on a `case class`

-We'll begin by creating an encoder that handles only the sensible defaults.
+We will begin by creating an encoder that handles only the sensible defaults.

 To get field names, we use `LabelledGeneric` instead of `Generic`, and when defining the type of the head element, use `FieldType[K, H]` instead of just `H`.
-Request a `Witness.Aux[K]` to be able to access the value of the field name `K` at runtime.
+A `Witness.Aux[K]` provides the value of the field name at runtime.

+All of our methods are going to return `JsObject`, so rather than returning a `JsValue` we can specialise and create `DerivedJsEncoder` that has a different type signature to `JsEncoder`.

 {lang="text"}
 ~~~~~~~~